jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

     good day
     good day

-That’s kind of surprising\!
+That’s kind of surprising!
 Let’s figure out what’s going on here.
 In this example, the goroutine is running a closure that has closed over the iteration variable `salutation`, which has a type of `string`.
 As our loop iterates, `salutation` is being assigned to the next string value in the slice literal.